Frequently Asked Questions

 HOW MUCH DOES IT COST?

-The cost is $415 per person for one year.
+The cost is $415 per person.
 Married couples can register together for $675.
-These costs cover the curriculum itself, as well as costs associated to the quarterly Conference Weekends.
+These costs cover the curriculum itself, as well as costs associated to the two Conference Weekends.
 This is not a money making thing for us!
 If money is what's holding you back from participating, please let us know (here) and we can discuss a scholarship.

 WHAT DATES DO I NEED TO KNOW?